 Commerzbank regards risk management as a task for the whole Bank.
 The Chief Risk Officer (CRO) is responsible for developing and implementing the Group's risk policy guidelines for quantifiable risks, laid down by the Board of Managing Directors, as well as for measuring these risks.
 The CRO regularly reports to the Board of Managing Directors and the Supervisory Board's Risk Committee on the overall risk situation within the Group.
-In 2021, five regular and four extraordinary meetings of the Risk Committee took place.
+In 2022, five regular and four extraordinary meetings of the Risk Committee took place.

-Until 31 December 2020, the risk management organisation consisted of the following divisions: Group Credit Risk Management, Group Credit, Group Market Risk Management, Group Risk Controlling & Capital Management and Group Cyber Risk & Information Security.
+The risk management organisation comprises Group Credit Risk Management, Group Risk Control, Group Cyber Risk & Information Security and Group Big Data & Advanced Analytics.